sympy/sympy/README.md

 <https://sympy.org/>

-See the AUTHORS file for the list of authors.
+See the AUTHOR'S file for the list of authors.

 And many more people helped on the SymPy mailing list, reported bugs, helped organize SymPy's participation in the Google Summer of Code, the